-Activities conducted during the balance of the program year at these specific locations would depend on the associated percentage of fatal crashes ocurring at the specific site.
+Activities conducted during the balance of the program year at these specific locations would depend on the associated percentage of fatal crashes and the CMV traffic volumes ocurring at the specific sites.

 Performance Measurements and Monitoring: The State will monitor the effectiveness of its CMV Crash Reduction Goal quarterly and annually by evaluating the performance measures and reporting results in the required Standard Form - Performance Progress Reports (SF-PPRs).